folkzb/magalu/mgc/cli/docs/load-balancer/network-healthchecks/list.md

 ## Flags:
 ```
-    --control.limit integer    Items Per Page (min: 1) (default 10)
+    --control.limit integer    Items Per Page (min: 1)
     --control.offset integer   Page Number (min: 0)
-    --control.sort string       Sort: Name of the field which the list must be ordered by ending with :asc or :desc (default "created_at:desc")
+    --control.sort string       Sort: Name of the field which the list must be ordered by ending with :asc or :desc
 -h, --help                     help for list
     --load-balancer-id uuid    load_balancer_id: ID of the attached Load Balancer (required)
 ```